The Locker Key

 “Thanks.”

-Mick walks over to the back of the bar.
+Mick walked over to the back of the bar.
 “I’ve got his room number.
 I’m gonna go up and check his floor.
 You be on the lookout for anybody down here who appears to be lookin’ around too much.
 Make mental notes on their appearance.
 But whatever the fuck you do, don’t follow them.”

 “Gotcha.
 What if I need to contact you?”